-- 1. Do not upload (or type or otherwise enter) any unpublished ideas and work.
-This applies to your own research, your advisor's ideas and work, students' work, grant proposals, your instructor's questions, and anything else unpublished.
-(If you get your instructor's consent, then that's fine.)
-Once you put it into the AI, others will have access to the ideas, so you risk forfeiting your/their intellectual property and publishing rights. - For AI-powered help with writing: you can use Grammarly for Education, which has sufficient data protection to be MU-approved.
+- 1. Do not upload (or type or otherwise enter) any unpublished ideas or work that even partly belongs to someone else, unless you have their explicit written permission saved.
+This applies to your advisor's ideas and work, students' work, grant proposals, your instructor's questions, and anything else unpublished.
+Once you put it into the AI, others will have access to the ideas, so you risk forfeiting their intellectual property and publishing rights.
+For the same reason, we suggest you generally avoid uploading your own ideas, but that choice is your responsibility.
+If you do, at least try to minimize the size of the chunks of your writing that you upload, or otherwise try to be creative in getting helpful feedback without just feeding your ideas into the AI. - For AI-powered help with writing: you can use Grammarly for Education, which has sufficient data protection to be MU-approved.
 If you let me know before, I can ask Chrystal to help you get the one-time \$24 license fee paid by our department. - For other AI, if you only enter an individual sentence, then it's probably fine, unless that sentence happens to contain a key new idea.
 But if you want help with entire chunks of text, then use Grammarly; or use any of the other available resources, like through the Writing Center or from your advisor. - 2.
 Do ask before using AI for any purpose. - For course work: ask your instructor (or follow their AI policy if it is clearly written in the syllabus). - For TA/RA/GI work: ask your supervisor. - For research: ask your advisor. - 3.
 Do not upload any non-public data.
 This includes student data/work.
-(Uploading student data/work also violates federal law, FERPA.) - 4.
-Do include an AI declaration on the first page of your 2nd-year paper, dissertation proposal (written portion), and dissertation drafts (can be removed after you pass your defense and then submit to the Graduate School). - Under the heading "Declaration of generative AI and AI-assisted technologies," write a statement with this format: "During the preparation of this work, I used [NAME TOOL / SERVICE] in order to [REASON].
-After using this tool/service, I reviewed and edited the content as needed and take full responsibility for the final content."
+(Uploading student data/work also violates federal law, FERPA.)
+That is, you may only submit "DCL1" data per the UM Data Classification System.